michaelklishin/monger/README.md

 ## Supported Clojure versions

 Monger is built from the ground up for Clojure 1.3 and up.
-Clojure 1.4 is recommended.
+The most recent stable releaseis recommended.

 ## Continuous Integration Status